-In this first study of the PSEM {method} for kinetic modeling, we simply used the hidden states of the state-space model as the latent variables in the E-step.
-We may improve the PSEM estimation result by moving some of the kinetic parameters into the latent space of the E-step and solving the resulting problem by Rao-Blackwellized PSEM, which has been shown to effectively improve the accuracy of the particle smoother \cite{lindsten_assp_2013}.
-The particle smoother is effective in solving non-linear problems, and solving one or more of the kinetic parameters in the E-step by the particle smoother may improve the quantitative accuracy.
-Also, PSEM has a unique advantage that it may be applied to non-linear kinetic models, unlike KEM.
+In this first application of the PSEM approach to kinetic modeling, we used the hidden states of the state-space model as the latent variables in the E-step.
+Future improvements may be achieved by moving selected kinetic parameters into the latent space and solving the resulting problem with a Rao–Blackwellized PSEM, which has been shown to enhance the accuracy of particle smoothers \cite{lindsten_assp_2013}.
+An additional advantage of PSEM is its applicability to nonlinear kinetic models \cite{doucet2000SMC,andrieu2010PMCMC,lindsten2013RBPS}.
+Repartitioning, Rao–Blackwellization, and extending PSEM to nonlinear kinetic models are promising directions for future work.